-Professional Bed Bug Services in Long Island, NYC and The 5 Boroughs
+Professional Bed Bug Services on Long Island and The 5 Boroughs of NYC

 Regardless of what their name suggests, bed bugs can be found living anywhere that a host lives.
 This means they may be living in the carpets, couches, drapes, dressers and everywhere else in your home.
 Unfortunately, washing your belongings is not enough to kill bed bugs, and you need to understand the three major aspects of bed bug removal, which include preparing for an exterminator to treat your home, identifying bed bug infestations and following Arrow’s seven steps to successful bed bug eradication.